 Establish a risk management plan or process that will bring all stakeholders up to speed.
-It is then necessary to define the objectives of your projects.
-But also to describe the modalities and methods of risk management (frequency of risk review, roles and responsibilities, modalities of response elaboration, reporting…)
+It is then necessary to define the objectives of your projects but also to describe the modalities and methods of risk management.

 2. Identify the risks and uncertainties of your projects

 Identify and document, in a risk register, their characteristics using a risk grid.
 It is recommended to work with a risk management tool such as Primavera Risk Analysis, Safran, or Deltek Acumen Risk.

 Using the information gathered during the risk identification process, set up a hierarchy of risks based on how likely they are to happen and how bad their effects will be.